Lihi-Gur-Arie/Prediction_of_molecular_affinity/ReadMe.md

 # Antibiotic drug discovary using Machine Learning
 ## By Lihi Gur-Arie

+Due to the rapid emergence of antibiotic-resistant bacteria, there is a growing need to discover new antibiotics.
+Protein synthesis is a crucial process to the bacteria survival, and molecules that inhibit the bacterial ribosome are attractive candidates as antibiotics.
+In this research I deployed machine learning algorithm to predict molecular affinity of small molecules to the bacterial ribosome.

 This repository contains code portions that were used to predict molecular affinity between small molecules and the bacterial ribosome, for drug discovery purposes.